 You should know that there is a fine line between EE and IC expectations.
 Remember when I talked about morale being affected by ICs being left out of celebrations, training, and the like?

 That’s part of the fine line.
 ICs cannot be included in EE benefits or they are no longer ICs, they are EEs.
 You may want to get assistance from your attorney to draw the contracts and go over the expectations and process for both ICs and EEs.

 You can help identify roles with these tips and characteristics outlined in by the IRS.

 For more information on employees vs. independent contractors, visit the IRS website.

-DISCLAIMER: This is not intended or offered as legal or professional advice.
-These materials have been prepared for educational and information purposes only.
-If you have questions about the status of your staff, please consult with your legal adviser or CPA.
+DISCLAIMER: This information not intended or offered as legal or professional advice.
+These materials are for educational and information purposes only.
+If you have questions about the status of your staff, consult with your legal adviser or CPA.

 - Q: How Traumatic is Losing Your Job?
 A: Extremely - July 8, 2020